 Amanda was a Kentucky District winner of the Metropolitan Opera National Council Auditions in 2008 after she was recognized with the Encouragement Award in 2006 and 2007.
 She was also awarded the second place graduate prize in the Alltech Opera Scholarship Competition, which provided her full tuition and a stipend for her master’s degree.
 She obtained her Bachelor and Master’s degrees in Music Performance from the University of Kentucky under the guidance of Gail Robinson and Dr. Angelique Clay.

 Currently residing in Somerset, KY, Amanda owns a private voice studio located in Flashback Theater's Education Center.
-She is also a faculty member of McNeil Music Center, University of the Cumberlands, and the Kentucky Governor’s School for the Arts.
-She proudly serves as President for Watershed Arts Alliance and is committed to bringing great art home.
+She is also a faculty member of University of the Cumberlands and the Kentucky Governor’s School for the Arts.
+She proudly serves on the board of Watershed Arts Alliance and is committed to bringing great art home.